curmudgeon1973/Your-AI-Robotics-Reskilling-Journey/README.md

 Inspired by resources like Khan Academy, Coursera, and freeCodeCamp.

-Created by [Your Name].
+Created by [Marc Ridgway].
 Feel free to open issues or suggest features on GitHub!